Best Pole Saw Reviews in 2017

 At only 9.8 pounds, if you are a veteran pole saw user, you will find this one to be super light than most gas-powered saw.
 Additional, the 8-foot inch of the G-max 40V pole saw is well balanced and to keep the pole saw nimble while you are working.

-6. Remington Ranger Pro 10-Inch Electric Chainsaw/Pole Saw
+6. Remington Ranger Pro - Best 10 Inch Electric Pole Saw

 The Remington Ranger Pro RM1025SPS is capable of reaching branches that are 10-feet to 15-feet high.
 It comes along with an adjustable bar chain that extends up to 10-feet so that you can reach hard-to-reach brunches.